-Students in Third Grade read a variety of topics with a focus on increasing their ability to gain understanding from text.
-Third graders read thoughtfully, discover details, extract meaning from what they read, and read more complex texts.
-The focus of Foundational Reading Skills is to develop students' abilities to comprehend texts.
-Students read a variety of genres from a balance of literary and informational texts.
-Third graders are beginning to work independently on research projects and make their writing more sophisticated and meaningful.
-With some guidance and support, they use all aspects of the writing process for producing compositions and reports while also using technology to create and publish writing.
-They are becoming adept at summarizing main points from literary and informational texts and are using the more abstract skills of synthesis and evaluation in writing.
-By the end of the

-Third Grade, students are more aware of the conventions of language, such as spelling and correct language usage.

-Third grader's responses to questions are more logically developed as students show evidence of expanding language with increased vocabulary and a wider range of language structures.
-Third graders are aware of the many registers of language and they become flexible in their ability to vary language patterns in both speaking and writing.
+Students in fourth grade read a variety of topics, with a focus on increasing their ability to read aloud with fluency and comprehension.
+Fourth graders read thoughtfully, discover details, extract meaning from what they read, and read more complex texts.
+They enjoy a variety of genres, including fiction and non-fiction texts and poetry.
+Fourth graders are working independently on research projects and making all of their writing more sophisticated and meaningful.
+With some guidance, they use all aspects of the writing process to produce their own compositions and reports and use technology to publish their writing.
+They are becoming more adept at summarizing main points from literary and informational texts and use more abstract skills to synthesize and evaluate writing.
+By the end of the Fourth Grade, students are aware of the importance of the conventions of language.
+Fourth graders understand the importance of spelling and the importance of correct language usage.
+Fourth graders responses to questions are more logically developed as students show evidence of expanding language with increased vocabulary and a wider range of language structures.
+Fourth graders are aware of the many registers of language, and become flexible in their ability to vary language patterns in both speaking and writing.
 These students are ready to engage in abstract discussions as they respond to text and to life experiences.
 Students also write in a variety of genres.

-While the Third Grade English Language Arts and Literacy Georgia Standards for Excellence (ELAGSE) make clear specific expectations for reading, it is important to note that several standards can be taught through a single task that challenges students' thinking.
+While the Fourth Grade English Language Arts and Literacy Georgia Standards for Excellence (ELAGSE) make clear specific expectations for reading, writing, speaking and listening, and language, it is important to note that several standards can be taught through a single task that challenges students' thinking.